abilokonsky/msds_practicum/README.md

 ### See Elevation and Azimuth Model Training Notebook
 ##### Special Note: I have a few dozen notebooks.
 I only uploaded a few to show concept of how I trained data.

-## Deploy
+## 3. Deploy
 ### Run Live Inference.
-200x200 Arrays are what I used (Recommend 224x224 for future developers as this is the imagenet default)
+200x200 images are what I eventually used for training, however after reflection and some pre-built models not working well with my images, I recommend 224x224 for future developers as this is the imagenet default)
 ![predictions](https://github.com/abilokonsky/msds_practicum/assets/62521066/9d08cc2d-dc7a-402b-a79d-f29a6fbda702)